notkatsa/products_app/README.md

 - **Backend:** Node.js, Express, MongoDB, Mongoose

 ## Contributing
 Feel free to fork and modify the project!
-Suggestions and contributions are welcome.

-## License
-This project is open-source and available under the MIT License.
+This was a learning project for me but I will surely fork from it when creating something new